y1zhou/knowledge-base/content/series/time-series/2-ARMA/2.1-AR/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder, or
 # fill the unsplash_id and the photo will be automatically retrieved.
 header_image:
-    caption: "" # Give credits here, or whatever captions you want to add (support markdown)
+    caption: "Chart of stock shares." # Give credits here, or whatever captions you want to add (support markdown)
-    unsplash_id: "" # Unsplash ID of the picture
+    unsplash_id: "IrRbSND5EUc" # Unsplash ID of the picture
 ---

 In this chapter, we introduce some of the key properties of an important class of time series known as ARMA (autoregressive moving average) series.